marvins/opencv/doc/tutorials/highgui/raster-gdal/raster_io_gdal.rst

     + Show a basic, easy-to-implement example of a terrain heat map.
     + Show a basic use of DEM data coupled with ortho-rectified imagery.

+To implement these goals, the following code takes a Digital Elevation Model as well as a GeoTiff image of San Francisco as input.
+The image and DEM data is processed and generates a terrain heat map of the image as well as labels areas of the city which would be affected should the water level of the bay rise 10, 50, and 100 meters.

 Code
 ====